rafael747/blog/ops.md

 # Write a short (~150 characters) description of each blog post.
 # This description is used to preview the page on search engines, social media, etc.
 description: >
   I am Rafael Carreira from Brazil.
 I have a degree in computer science at UNESP / IBILCE and I have specifics with security in computer networks and infrastructure.
-Lately I’ve been working a lot with GIS data.
-In addition to technology, I really enjoy DIY and cooking crafts
+In addition to technology, I really enjoy DIY stuff, cooking crafts, hiking and camping.

 # You can show the description on the page by deleting this line:
 hide_description: true